-Holiday cottages in Gosport are hard to beat you want to explore Hampshire’s spectacular coast and countryside, with an ancient town centre on your doorstep.
+Hampshire Holiday cottages in Gosport are hard to beat you want to explore the County's spectacular coast and countryside, with an ancient town centre on your doorstep.
 Gosport lies on a peninsula on the western side of Portsmouth Harbour, opposite the city of Portsmouth.
 It has a fascinating military and naval history, and is still home to a number of impressive fortifications which look across The Solent towards the Isle of Wight and France.
 The Gosport Peninsula’s 17 miles of waterfront are a paradise for sailing, kayaking and other water sports.
 All along this stretch of coast, you will discover safe, unspoiled beaches for sunbathing or an invigorating swim in the sea.
 The steep pebble beach at Stokes Bay is a lovely spot for a picnic, where you can watch the comings and goings of huge cargo ships.

 Wandering into the town centre from your holiday cottage in Gosport, you will notice historic landmarks alongside stylish, modern independent shops and eateries.
 Many of the best cafes and restaurants can be found at the waterfront, including Trinity’s at the Lightship, The Boathouse, Hardy’s at Haslar and Bayside Cabin.
 The Royal Navy Museum has a number of unique exhibits, including Holland 1, the Navy’s first submarine, and HMS Alliance, a submarine used in the Second World War.